HIGHLIGHTS

 On the bright side, the front camera gets an upgrade to a 32MP selfie sensor.
 It’s also technically a larger sensor, so it should capture more light and deliver improved image quality.

 Finally, the battery sees a massive upgrade.
 Capacity jumps from 5,110mAh to a huge 6,500mAh Si/C battery.
 Charging speed, however, takes a slight hit, dropping from 120W to 100W.
-While 100W is still well ahead of what most rivals offer in this segment, keeping the faster charging would’ve made more sense to quickly top up such a large battery.
+Dropping the charging speed might seem a little counterintuitive, but 100W is still hyper fast and well ahead of what most rivals offer in this segment, so it doesn’t really matter much.

 Redmi Note 15 Pro+ Specifications